rhomobile/rhomobile-docs/eb/en/edge/api/Application.md

 ####Type
 <span class='text-info'>STRING</span> <span class='label'>Read Only</span>
 ####Description

-<p>Page to navigate to in case of check of SecurityToken failed.
-Can be set in rhoconfig.txt: invalid_security_token_start_path; This file is located in the installation folder of the EnetrpriseBrowser application installed on the device.</p>
+Page to navigate to in case of check of SecurityToken failed.
+Can be set in rhoconfig.txt: invalid_security_token_start_path; This file is located in the installation folder of the EnetrpriseBrowser application installed on the device.
 ####Access